-Pursuant to GASB Statement No. 35, the Station's financial statements consist of the statement of net position; the statement of revenues, expenses, and changes in net position; the statement of cash flows; and notes to the basic financial statements.
+Pursuant to GASB Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, as amended by GASB Statement Nos.
+37 and 38, the Station's financial statements consist of the statement of net position; the statement of revenues, expenses, and changes in net position; the statement of cash flows; and notes to the basic financial statements.
 In addition to the financial statements, MD&A is included as required supplementary information.